praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 #### Using the activity map module

 The activity map is loaded as a separate module (like the AAM module).
-By default activity map is turned on but if you would prefer to turn it off you can do so by unchecking the box in the configuration.
+By default, the activity map is turned on but if you would prefer to turn it off you can do so by unchecking the box in the configuration.

 #### Tracker is accessible on the global variable named